PaulUithol/Backbone-relational/README.md

 	House = Backbone.RelationalModel.extend({
-		// The 'relations' property, on the House's prototype.
+		// The `relations` property, on the House's prototype.
 Initialized separately for each instance of House.
 		// Each relation must define (as a minimum) the 'type', 'key' and 'relatedModel'.
 Options are
-		// 'includeInJSON', 'createModels' and 'reverseRelation', which takes the same options as the relation itself.
+		// `includeInJSON`, `createModels` and `reverseRelation`, which takes the same options as the relation itself.
 		relations: [
 			{
 				type: Backbone.HasMany, // Use the type, or the string 'HasOne' or 'HasMany'.